 Optimization-based methodologies that address the interaction between design (custom, semi-custom, ASIC, FPGA, RF, memory, etc.) and advancednode manufacturing techniques such as multiple patterning, EUV, SADP, DSA, monolithic 3D, advanced interconnect (air gap for local interconnect, Si-photonics,…), etc. DFM/DFY/DFQ definitions, methodologies, matrices, and standards.
 Analysis, modeling, and abstraction of manufacturing process parameters and effects for accurately predicting and/or optimizing silicon performance including reliability and aging mechanisms, variation parameters, and circuit-level analysis.
 Design, synthesis, and place and route of ICs considering factors such as: OPC, phase shifting, proximity correction, sub-wavelength lithography, manufacturing yield, and technology capability.
 Design and manufacturability issues for digital, analog, mixed signal, RF, MEMS, opto-electronic, biochemical-electronic, and nanotechnology based ICs.
 Redundancy and other yield improving techniques.
 Global, social, and economic implications of design quality.
 Mask making methods and advances impacting manufacturability and yield.
 Single event upset/transient fail analysis.

-Authors should submit FULL-LENGTH, original, unpublished papers (4 pages long).
+Authors should submit original, unpublished papers (4 pages long and consistent with the format provided in the ISQED website) along with an abstract of about 200 words.
+Accepted submissions can provide a revised paper from 4-8 pages long.
 To permit a blind review, do not include name(s) or affiliation(s) of the author(s) on the manuscript and abstract.
 Submit your papers using the on-line paper submission procedure available in the ISQED web site.
 Please check the as-printed appearance of your paper before submitting the paper.
 The guidelines for the paper format is provided in the MS Word template at the bottom of this page.
 Use the on-line paper submission procedure by clicking the following link: ON-LINE.
 If you have problem accessing the paper submission site it is located at: https://www.softconf.com/f/isqed2015/